gitlabhq/gitlabhq/doc/development/documentation/styleguide.md

 ### No special types

-In the software industry, it is a best practice to organize documentatioin in different types.
+In the software industry, it is a best practice to organize documentation in different types.
 For example, [Divio recommends](https://www.divio.com/blog/documentation/):

 1. Tutorials
 1. How-to guides